 The National Tooling & Machining Foundation provides scholarships for students pursuing degrees that will lead to manufacturing careers.
 Students may only apply for one of the available scholarship opportunities and are able to re-apply for a scholarship annually for as long as they meet the eligibility criteria.
-The NTMF 2022 Scholarship Application process is now open.
-Applications for scholarships are available at:
+The NTMF 2022 Scholarship Application process is now closed.
+Applications for 2023 NTMF scholarships will open in January 2023.

 Babb / Vobeda Memorial Scholarship

 Open to all students pursuing degrees at Trade Schools, Community/Technical Colleges or Universities that will lead to a career in manufacturing.
 The scholarship is named in honor and memory of Sergeant Brock A. Babb who gave his life defending our country and our freedom, the son of NTMA long-time members Terry Babb, Apex Tool & Manufacturing, Inc. in Evansville, IN and Edwin F. and Mildred Vobeda.